Consensys/doc.gnark/docs/Tutorials/eddsa.md

 To generate the signature, use the `github.com/consensys/gnark-crypto/ecc/bn254/twistededwards/eddsa` package.

-There is an implementation of EdDSA for several curves, here you will choose BN254.
+Implementations of EdDSA exist for several curves, here you will choose BN254.

 ```go
 func main() {